Juvenile offender: limitations of liberty before sentencing

 13 to 16 years

-The judge who decides to limit the minor's freedom duty inform him of his rights during the proceedings.
+The judge who decides to restrict the minor's freedom must to inform the minor of his rights during the proceedings.

 In such cases, the minor may appoint an adult to accompany him or her and receive this information.
 It's about the appropriate adult.
 If he does not choose one, the magistrate may appoint one.

-Between the ages of 13 and 16, a minor may be subject to a series of obligations and/or prohibitions.
+Between the ages of 13 and 16, a minor may be subjected to a series of obligations and/or prohibitions.
 We're talking about judicial review.

 The objectives of this measure are to:

-• Establish a binding follow-up for the minor
+• Set up a binding monitoring for the minor

-• Verify its presence in a geographical area
+• Check your presence in a geographical area

 Judicial review is established when the minor is at risk of a criminal penalty or one of the following prison sentences: